 1. The vang should be installed at a 45 degree angle between the mast and boom.
 Measure the height of the top of the boom above the cabin roof with the mainsail at full hoist.
 For a Catalina 22, it should be 39″.

 2. Measure the same distance along the bottom side of the boom from the aft side of the mast and make a pencil mark.
 This is where you will attach the boom tang.

-3. Attach the boom tang so that it is angled toward the base of the mast.
+3. Attach the boom tang so that it is angled toward the base of the mast as shown below.
 If the boom tang has straight legs, carefully bend them to fit the combination of the boom curvature and the tang angle.
-When the fit is good, drill 5/32″ pilot holes and use #10 x 3/4″ pan head stainless steel machine screws.
+When the fit is good, drill 5/32″ pilot holes and use #10 x 3/4″ pan head stainless steel tapping screws.
 Leave enough space between the tang and the boom to connect a snap shackle as shown in the following picture.

 4. If your sailboat does not have a mast step plate with a vang loop built in, remove the mast step bolt, align the boom bail holes with the mast holes, and replace the mast step bolt as shown in the following picture.

-5. Attach the snap shackles to the fiddle block as shown in the preceding pictures.
+5. Attach the snap shackles to the fiddle blocks as shown in the preceding pictures.